TwinOR: Photorealistic Digital Twins of Dynamic Operating Rooms for Embodied AI Research

 \section{Conclusion}

 We presented \textsc{TwinOR}, a framework for creating photorealistic and dynamic OR digital twins.
 It achieves centimeter-level geometric accuracy and photorealistic visual fidelity, enabling reliable perception and localization tasks in realistic surgical environments.
-By providing a scalable and safe OR simulation, \textsc{TwinOR} facilitates the translation of embodied AI systems toward practical deployment in clinical workflows.
+By providing a scalable, perception-grounded real-to-sim infrastructure, \textsc{TwinOR} represents an important step toward translating embodied intelligence from simulation to real-world clinical settings.

-\bmhead{Supplementary information} The video demonstrates the our OR digital twin.
+\bmhead{Supplementary information} The video demonstrates our OR digital twin.

-\bmhead{Ethical approval} Data collection procedures were approved under HIRB00016983. \bmhead{Acknowledgments}We acknowledge support from the National Science Foundation under Award No.~2239077, and Johns Hopkins University Internal Funds.
+\bmhead{Acknowledgment} We acknowledge support from the National Science Foundation under Award No.~2239077, and Johns Hopkins University Internal Funds.